 You can check the hardware by following the procedures in this chapter.
-You can also use the diagnostic programs provided with your computer (see "IBM Enhanced Diagnostics" on page 125 for a description of these programs).
+You can also use the diagnostic programs provided with your computer (see "IBM Enhanced Diagnostics" on page 126 for a description of these programs).

 If the hardware checks out OK, and you have not made a user error, you might have a software problem.
-If you suspect that you have a software problem and your computer came with IBM-preinstalled software, refer to About Your Software and the operating system documentation that comes with your computer.
-If you have installed software applications yourself, consult the documentation that comes with the software.
+If you suspect that you have a software problem and your computer came with IBM-preinstalled software, refer to About Your Software and the operating-system documentation supplied with your computer.
+If you have installed software applications yourself, consult the documentation supplied with the software.